-3. Handling data inquiries and breaches
+4. Handling data inquiries and breaches

-3.1 IBC will respond to requests from individuals to be provided copies of information held on them (a process the Act dubs a subject access request) within the prescribed timescales.
-The council website will provide advice to individuals on who to contact and how long it will take to provide the information.
+4.1 IBC will respond to requests from individuals to be provided copies of information held on them (a process the DPA 2018 dubs a subject access request) within the prescribed timescales.
+The council website

-- 3.2 In the event that an individual challenges a response to a request, IBC will, in the first instance, undertake an independent internal review of the original response.
-Where the data subject has escalated the complaint, IBC will comply with the requests of the Information Commissioner. - 3.3 While IBC will strive at all times to observe good data protection practice, there may be occasions when a data breach occurs.
-Where this happens, IBC will act swiftly to contain the breach, notify the parties affected and conduct an investigation where necessary which may identify further training needs or disciplinary action required.
+- 4.2 In the event that an individual challenges a response to a request, IBC will, in the first instance, undertake an independent internal review of the original response.
+Where the data subject has escalated the complaint, IBC will comply with the requests of the Information Commissioner. - 4.3 While IBC will strive at all times to observe good data protection practice, there may be occasions when a data breach occurs.
+Where this happens, IBC will act swiftly to contain the breach, mitigate any effects and conduct an investigation where necessary which may identify further training needs or disciplinary action required.
 Where necessary, IBC will notify the Information Commissioner.

-4. Relationship with existing policies
+5. Relationship with existing policies

-This policy complements IBC's Freedom of Information policy.

-Copies of the policies are held on the Council's Intranet and should be referred to when necessary.
-They will be reviewed and updated regularly.

-5. IBC has also adopted data protection compliance protocols with which all employees are expected to comply, and it will strive to conduct regular audits of data protection practice to ensure compliance.
+- 5.1 This policy complements IBC's Freedom of Information policy. - 5.2 Copies of the policies are held on the Council's Intranet and should be referred to when necessary.
+They will be reviewed and updated regularly. - 6.
+IBC will strive to conduct regular audits of data protection practice to ensure compliance.